 Shrimp Ceviche that’s refreshingly tangy, slightly spicy, and served up with creamy slices of avocado and crisp tortilla chips.
 It’s a delicious way to cool off this summer!

-Spring has officially arrived and before we know it, summer and its ominous heat will be at our back door.
-In fact, we’re already beginning to sweat out above 85 F temperatures here in Southern California temperatures above 85 F degrees, thanks to El Nino.
+Spring is just around the corner and before we know it, summer and its ominous heat will be at our back door.
+In fact, we’re already beginning to sweat out above 85 F temperatures here in Southern California.

 When the days become unbearably hot, the last place I want to be is in the kitchen firing up the stove.
 All I’d want is to lounge by the poolside, with an ice-cold Corona on one hand and a big bowl of this shrimp ceviche on the other.

 Refreshingly tangy, slightly spicy, and served up with creamy slices of avocado and crisp tortilla chips, this ceviche is truly a delicious way to cool off this coming summer.